Skip to main content

 Asset Type

-Capital One Financial Corporation has a market capitalization of $153.0B, classifying it as a large-cap stock ($10B-$200B).
+Capital One Financial Corporati has a market capitalization of $112.4B, classifying it as a large-cap stock ($10B-$200B).
 Large-caps are typically industry leaders with established business models, offering a balance of stability and growth potential.
 They often provide dividend income and are core holdings in institutional portfolios.
-With 635.73M shares outstanding, the company's ownership is relatively concentrated.
-As a major player in the CREDIT SERVICES industry, it competes with other firms in this sector.
+With 621.93M shares outstanding, the company's ownership is relatively concentrated.
+As a major player in the Credit Services industry, it competes with other firms in this sector.

-Capital One Financial Corporation's book value per share is $170.52, while the current stock price is $239.81, resulting in a price-to-book (P/B) ratio of 1.41.
+Capital One Financial Corporati's book value per share is $173.11, while the current stock price is $180.77, resulting in a price-to-book (P/B) ratio of 1.04.
 This reasonable premium to book value suggests the market values the company's earnings power and intangible assets appropriately.
 Most profitable companies trade between 1-3x book value.
-As a common stock, this represents equity ownership with voting rights.
+As EQUITY, this represents a specific type of security.

 Analyst Ratings